Here's our guide on how to get from Beirut Rafic Hariri International Airport into the city center of Beirut in Lebanon.

 We recommend getting the official airport taxis, which you can identify by the plane logo on the side of the car.
 You know they will charge the correct fare and won't try to take advantage of you.
 When you exit the airport from arrivals on ground level, you'll see the taxi rank.
 It is open 24 hours a day but gets busy during rush hour.

-Private transfer from Beirut airport to any hotel in the city start from $10.
+Private transfers from Beirut airport to any hotel in the city start from $10.
 You can check availability here.

 Uber works very well in Lebanon.
 We relied on it a lot to get around the city.
-You can certainly use Uber to get from Beirut airport to the city centre which is much cheaper than the official airport taxis – costing around $12.
+You can certainly use Uber to get from Beirut airport to the city center which is much cheaper than the official airport taxis – costing around $12.
 However, you will need to ensure you have roaming or a local SIM card to use it.
-You will also need to be able to communicate with your driver to agree where to meet as private drivers are not allowed to stop outside the Arrivals Terminal.
+You will also need to be able to communicate with your driver to agree on where to meet as it's not often easy for private drivers to stop outside the Arrivals Terminal.

 The airport has free WiFi, but this is limited to a one-off use of 30 minutes.
 We recommend accessing your 30 minutes airport WiFi after Immigration, which can take a very long time.
 In addition, you can purchase a local Lebanese SIM from the CityFone shop at the airport, located on the right as you come out from the Arrivals Hall.
 CityFone sells a variety of SIM packages and is open 24 hours a day.

-You can download Uber by clicking here and use our invitation code “sebastienc221ue” to get a free ride.
+You can download Uber by clicking here and using our invitation code “sebastienc221ue” to get a free ride.

 In addition, as there is very little public transport, everyone relies on cars.
 Therefore traffic can get quite bad, particularly during rush hour.

 If you do rent a car in Lebanon, make sure that you have an International Driving Permit, which is certified by the Lebanese authorities on arrival.
-Also ensure that you carry ID with you at all times as there are many army check points throughout the country.
+Also, ensure that you carry your ID with you at all times as there are many army checkpoints throughout the country.

 For researching car rental options, we recommend Expedia because they do not charge a cancellation fee in case you need to change anything.